somleng/freeswitch-config/docs/DDNS_CONFIGURATION.md

 ## Validating Results

 When a new instance is booted within your VPC the lambda function will check if the instance has the `ZONE` and `CNAME` tags and update your hosted zone with the correct records.
+You can view the logs of the lamda function the CloudWatch Web Console.